Underactuated Control of Multiple Soft Pneumatic Actuators via Stable Inversion: Methodology

 The model inversion and feedback loop are introduced to achieve accurate tracking of the system.
-The next problem is whether the system performance can be achieved by underactuated control as depicted in (\ref{eqn_simo2}).
-That is, we control multiple soft actuators with a single input pressure.
-Here, we intend to synchronize the motions of the multi-finger gripper to reach stable grasping~\cite{yang2023control}.
-The desired response of each finger is set as the same so the (\ref{eqn_simo3}) becomes
+The next problem is whether the system performance can be achieved by underactuated control as depicted in (\ref{eqn_simo3}).
+That is, multiple soft actuators are controlled with a single input pressure.
+Here, the goal is to control the motions of the multi-finger gripper to reach stable grasping~\cite{yang2023control}.
+The desired response of each finger is assigned as $Y_{d}$ in (\ref{eqn_simo3}) and the ${Y}_d(s) \in \textnormal{Im}_{\Bbb{R}(s)}(P)$.
+This problem will be shown to be solvable and the solution to exist through mathematical inference.
+Since the $P(s)$ has full rank = 1, the $P(s)$ is invertible and exists left inverse matrix according to the \textit{Theorem~\ref{thm_ff}}.
+The pseudo-inverse is $P\textsuperscript{\textdagger}(s) = (P^{T}(s)P(s))^{-1}P^{T}(s)$.
+The controller is obtained by $U^a(s) = H(s)P\textsuperscript{\textdagger}(s){Y}_d(s)$.
+Therefore, there exists input $U(s)$ that makes the ${Y}_d(s)$ achievable.